Breathe (Télépopmusik song)

-"Breathe" is the debut single of French dance music group Télépopmusik.
+"Breathe" is a song by French dance music group Télépopmusik.
 It features guest vocals by Scottish singer Angela McCluskey and appears on the group's 2001 album, Genetic World.
-Released as a single in 2002, "Breathe" reached No. 42 on the UK Singles Chart in March of that year.
-The single was released later that year in the US and appeared on the Billboard Hot Dance Club Play chart (No. 9) and Hot 100 chart (No. 78) in February 2003.
+Released as the group's debut single in 2002, "Breathe" reached No. 42 on the UK Singles Chart in March of that year.
+The single was released later that year in the US and appeared on the Billboard Hot Dance Club Play chart (No. 9) and Billboard Hot 100 chart (No. 78) in February 2003.

 Reception

 Critical

-The song was reviewed favorably by Chris Long at the BBC, who described McCluskey's vocals as "breathless" and said the single was "a deliciously silky track that lolls by a holiday pool and enjoys the sunshine."
-AllMusic felt that the song was one of the highlights of "Genetic World," the song's parent album.
+The song "Breathe" was reviewed favorably by Chris Long at the BBC, who described Angela McCluskey's vocals as "breathless" and said the single was "a deliciously silky track that lolls by a holiday pool and enjoys the sunshine."
+AllMusic felt that the song was one of the highlights of Genetic World, the song's parent album.

 Commercial

 The song was the group's commercial breakthrough, charting in both the UK and the US.
 "Breathe" reached number 42 on the UK Singles Chart dated 2 March 2002.
 The song peaked at number 78 on the Billboard Hot 100, spending two months on the tally.
 On the Hot Dance Club Play chart, the song was a top-10 hit, peaking at number 9.
 The song also reached number 31 on the Rhythmic Songs chart.